Librazhd Municipality as an example of the lack of a complete regulatory framework and the violation of the law with impunity

 "ISP comes out with the recommendation that DAP should have approved a guide for the behavior of the public administration and civil servants during the electoral campaign and the CEC should have requested from the state and public institutions a system of monitoring, verification and response in application of the criteria that requires an election process with standards.
 Law 152/2013 defines the limitations for the exercise of political rights for civil servants."

-The Electoral Code and legislation on public administration also set limits on the behavior of officials and administration during electoral campaigns and political activities.
-DAP is the institution responsible for the implementation of legislation on public servants, it is further stated in their letter.
+The Electoral Code and the legislation on public administration also set restrictions on the conduct of civil servants and the administration during electoral campaigns and political activities.
+DAP is the institution responsible for implementing the legislation on public servants, their letter further states .

-One of the main aspects in which the local government has violated the provisions of the Electoral Code on the use of public resources and the State Election Commissioner's Instruction on the use of propaganda materials during the election campaign is the failure to correctly define the public places in which political subjects can place their propaganda and educational materials for the voters, including the Municipality of Tirana, which for these elections for the Assembly, in complete violation of the law and the instructions of the State Election Commissioner, did not allow any political subject space dedicated to the materials their propaganda, as well as a number of other municipalities that have allowed the use of public spaces as part of cultural heritage as well as public administration buildings as in the case of Librazhd Municipality for the publication of these propaganda materials.
+One of the key aspects in which the local government has violated the provisions of the Electoral Code on the use of public resources and the Instructions of the State Election Commissioner on the use of propaganda materials during the election campaign is the failure to accurately determine the public places in which political entities can place their propaganda and educational materials for voters, including the Municipality of Tirana, which for these Assembly elections, in complete violation of the law and the instructions of the State Election Commissioner, did not provide any political entity with a dedicated space for their propaganda materials, as well as a number of other municipalities that have allowed the use of public spaces that are part of the cultural heritage and public administration buildings, as in the case of the Municipality of Librazhd, for the publication of these propaganda materials.

-On April 14, The State Election Commissioner stated that Librazhd Municipality and its mayor, Kastriot Gurra, have violated article 78 and 91 of the Electoral Code and article 3 of Instruction No. 6/2021 "On the use of propaganda and educational materials and the rules for their display during the election campaign".
-The municipality in question has placed a poster of the Socialist Party on the wall of the building, while according to the Electoral Code, the posting of propaganda materials during elections must be done at a distance of up to 5 meters from the election office of political entities.
-The denunciation was carried out by the Librazhd Democratic branch.
-Despite the fact that the CEC ordered the Mayor of Librazhd to immediately remove the Socialist Party's electoral poster from the facade of the municipality, the officials of this municipality have not yet performed the appropriate actions in accordance with the law.
-The ACQJ journalist confirmed that on 21/04/2021 the poster was still on the facade of the Librazhd City Hall building and the CEC's decision was not respected.
+On April 14, the State Election Commissioner found that the Municipality of Librazhd and its mayor, Kastriot Gurra, have violated Articles 78 and 91 of the Electoral Code and Article 3 of Instruction No. 6/2021 “On the use of propaganda and educational materials and the rules for their display during the election campaign”.
+The municipality in question has placed a Socialist Party poster on the wall of the building, while according to the Electoral Code, the display of propaganda materials during elections must be done at a distance of up to 5 meters from the electoral office of political entities.
+The denunciation was made by the Librazhd Democratic branch.
+Despite the fact that the CEC ordered the mayor of Librazhd to immediately remove the Socialist Party electoral poster from the facade of the municipality, officials of this municipality have still not taken the necessary actions in accordance with the law.
+The ACQJ journalist confirmed that on 21/04/2021 the poster was still on the facade of the Librazhd Municipality building and the CEC decision had not been respected.

 The municipality did not respond to our request for comment regarding the State Commissioner's decision on the case in question and its non-compliance.
 The number of public denunciations in various media and social media for non-compliance with the norms for electoral propaganda are numerous, but unfortunately, the decisions given to fix the situation by the CEC is only 1, the one against the Librazhd Municipality, a decision which he was eventually ignored.